 Learn more about What to Expect If You Don't Pay Your Taxes

 If you have unpaid federal taxes and are wondering how long the statute of limitations is for collection actions, you probably need legal help.
-As time passes, your options for repayment become more limited; so you'll want to act fast.
-Get started today by having a tax attorney review your situation at absolutely no cost to you.
+As time passes, your options for repayment become more limited; so you'll want to act fast and contact an experienced tax attorney soon.